North Dakota Dog Breeder Licensing Requirements

 Threshold No state threshold exists

-Regulatory Agency: No dedicated state agency; general oversight by North Dakota Board of Animal Health
+Regulatory Agency: North Dakota Board of Animal Health (general animal welfare oversight only)

 Who Needs a License in North Dakota?